The fee is £55. Sessions last fifty to sixty minutes.

 Payment is normally by bank transfer at the end of the month.

 Psychotherapy is an investment and a commitment of one's time and money, if you are interested but concerned about the cost please consider what you can afford and get in touch as I do offer lower cost therapy to people on a low income when I can.

 09:00 - 19:00 Monday to Friday

-The earliest appointment possible is 07:30 and the latest is 18:00, Monday to Friday.
+The earliest appointment possible is 09:00 and the latest is 18:00, Monday to Friday.
 The last appointments of the day are the most popular, often these are occupied.
-Other viable times are early mornings (before work) or lunchtimes, there is generally more available at these times.

 The first stage is to get in touch, you can call or write an email - whichever you prefer.
 We will have a brief telephone discussion if you are comfortable talking about yourself we can discuss your problem but if you prefer to do that later, that is fine too.
 I will let you know what times and days are available and you decide when you would like to come along.

 The first session provides you with a chance to talk with me about your problem and see if you would like to work together.
 We will discuss your problem, practicalities (session times, etc.) and any concerns you may have about therapy.
 The session will last sixty minutes.
 Normal fees apply.

 The norm is to attend one or two sessions per week.
 Meeting less frequently is not offered as it is far less effective in creating change.
 The more often you attend the quicker the work will progress.
 If you can afford the investment in time and money it is worth considering.